Australasian robin: Taxonomy and systematics

 The family Petroicidae is a member of the infraorder Passerides which also includes the parvorders Sylviida, Muscicapida and Passerida.
 It is most closely related to the families Eupetidae (Rail-babbler), Chaetopidae (Rockjumper) and Picathartidae (Rockfowl).

 Classification

 A comprehensive review, including an analysis of the osteological characters, by Schodde and Mason in 1999 illustrated three groupings, classified as subfamilies below: Testing of mitochondrial and nuclear DNA revealed some changes, and proposed sinking of Tregellasia into Eopsaltria as the white-breasted robin's closest relatives appear to be the two taxa of Tregellasia.

+The following genus-level cladogram is based on a molecular phylogenetic study by Les Christidis and collaborators published in 2011.
+The genera shown and the number of species is from the AviList taxonomy.

-The family contains 51 species divided into 19 genera and 6 subfamilies:
+The family contains 51 species divided into 16 genera and 6 subfamilies: